 Old City Gate

 Opened in 1739, the old city gate was the only access point for the north side of Spanish St. Augustine.
-The pillars were constructed of coquina in 1808 and now mark the entrance of the historic district in St. Augustine.
+In 1808 the gate’s pillars were constructed of coquina.
+Today, they mark the entrance of St. Augustine’s historic district.

 See the oldest wooden school house in the USA.
 Built in 1702 .
 Tours are available.
 For information on the tours